Don Mazankowski: Political career

 During the short-lived Clark government, Mazankowski served as Minister of Transport.
 When the Tories returned to power under Mulroney in the 1984 election, Mazankowski again became Minister of Transport.
 In 1986, he was promoted to Deputy Prime Minister and Government House Leader.
 Mazankowski became one of the most widely known public faces of the Tory government.
 He played an especially important role as an advocate for the Canada–United States Free Trade Agreement and the North American Free Trade Agreement.

 A bill to restore the death penalty was defeated by the House of Commons on June 30, 1987, in a 148–127 vote.
-While Prime Minister Brian Mulroney, Minister of Justice Ray Hnatyshyn, and Minister of External Affairs Joe Clark opposed the bill, Mazankowski and a majority of Progressive Conservative MPs supported it.
+(The then Liberal government led by Pierre Trudeau had abolished the death penalty in Canada in 1976.)
+While Prime Minister Mulroney, Minister of Justice Ray Hnatyshyn, and Minister of External Affairs Clark opposed the bill, Mazankowski and most PC MPs supported it.
 He became Finance Minister during a cabinet reshuffle in April 1991, replacing Michael Wilson.

 After politics

 Mazankowski retired from politics on June 7, 1993.
 When Kim Campbell succeeded Mulroney as PC leader and prime minister two weeks later, Mazankowski was replaced as Finance Minister by Gilles Loiselle.
 Mazankowski did not run in the 1993 election that saw his party reduced to two seats in the House of Commons.
 He returned to the private sector and served on the boards of several organizations, including the University of Alberta.
 Mazankowski declined an offer of a Senate seat made by Mulroney in his final days as prime minister.

 In August 2001, Ralph Klein, the Premier of Alberta at the time, established the Premier's Advisory Council on Health, with Mazankowski as chair.
 He put the Council of twelve men in charge of reviewing Alberta's health care system and offering recommendations for health reform.
 The Council released its report on January 8, 2002, and the Alberta government accepted all of the recommendations.
 The report focused on market-consumerism with emphasis on consumer choice and market competition.

 Mazankowski played an important role in the merger of the Progressive Conservative Party and the Canadian Alliance in 2003, and he was a strong supporter of the new Conservative Party of Canada.
 Mazankowski died on October 27, 2020, at the age of 85.